sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-05-27-testing-rabbitmq-client-java.markdown

 testCompile('org.apache.qpid:qpid-broker:6.1.4')
 ```

-This is qpid broker configuration file that will be used for this example.
+This is QPID broker configuration file that will be used for this example.

 ```json
 {